ninodinatale/ts-type-validation/readme.md

 ## Validation upon not null

-Use the `@NotNull()` decorator to validate the assigned value upon null or undefined.
-This can, of course, be used in combination with all type validation decorators.
+Use the `@NotNull()` decorator to only validate the assigned value upon null or undefined.

 ```typescript
 import { NotNull, ValidateParams } from '@ndinatale/ts-type-validation'